 - an enlarged thyroid gland

-If the cause is Graves’ disease, you may also have thyroid eye disease.
+If the cause is Graves’ disease, you may also have thyroid eye disease, where the eyes may become prominent and feel gritty and sore.
 Smokers are up to eight times more likely to develop thyroid eye disease than non-smokers.

 - By a physical examination and blood tests